Lab Fellows are the pioneers of a new financial system – one that serves people and planet.

 Greater London Mutual is a new community benefit bank for London businesses, individuals, and the financially underserved.

-Fionn is a consultant, campaigner, and researcher working with the New Economics Foundation, the Greater London Authority, and the RSA on local banking in the UK.
+Fionn is a consultant, campaigner, and researcher working with the New Economics Foundation, Positive Money, and the RSA on local banking and financial reform in the UK.
 Previously Fionn managed the Move Your Money campaign, where he was a leading voice in the movement for a more democratic, sustainable, and just financial system.

 Harmoney – Nick Lee

-Harmoney is a charity and social enterprise that will help people to find a balanced and healthy approach to their money.
-Initially offering debt advice to people struggling with unmanageable debt, Harmoney will also develop a personal account service making it easier to budget, manage bills and debts, and save.
+Harmoney is a not-for-profit organisation working to help people find a balanced and healthy approach to their money.
+Initially offering debt advice to people struggling with unmanageable debt, Harmoney will also develop a Money Management Account, making it easier to budget, manage bills and debts, and save.

-Nick has extensive experience in debt advice, including leading two Citizens Advice Bureaux, and has been director of three credit unions and a microfinance project.
-He currently tutors in Professionalism, Ethics and Regulation at the Chartered Banker Institute, and has previously taught personal finance at the Open University.
+Nick has extensive experience in money advice including leading two Citizens Advice Bureaux, has been director of three credit unions, and run a microfinance project.
+He has tutored in Professionalism, Ethics and Regulation at the Chartered Banker Institute, and has previously taught personal finance at the Open University.

 My City My Pound – Kurtis Wright